 - preheat the oven to 355° F (180° C).

-Note: better to prepare apples before starting the batter, because once baking powder is combined with a liquid it immediately starts releasing carbon dioxide gas, that helps cake to raise; so if you start with apples when the batter is ready you'll end up with tough cake.
+Note: better to prepare apples before starting the batter, because once the baking powder is combined with a liquid it immediately starts releasing carbon dioxide gas, which helps the cake to raise; so if you start with apples when the batter is ready you'll end up with tough cake.

 - mix eggs, sugar and salt in a big bowl until the mixture is pale yellow and thick,